postlight/liftoff/README.md

 ## Styling

-Any CSS put in the `main.css` file at `/custom/main.css` will be injected into your site for styling purposes.
+Any CSS put in the `styles.css` file at `/custom/styles.css` will be injected into your site for styling purposes.

 Your field names will always be added as classes in the corresponding HTML.
 So for example, a field called "Title" will generate an HTML element with the class `.Title`.
 There are other classes that are put in by default, detailed below.
 You can make use of these classes to style the site to your liking.